• Skip to primary navigation

 A fillet of baked mahi mahi over black rice and some cherry salsa over the top

 We love Mahi Mahi fish and this is just one of the ways to enjoy it–baked.
 You can try Grilled Mahi Mahi which is a fool proof recipe for grilled fish!
-Another hit is the Mahi Mahi Tacos – weeknight dinner in minutes, served with the best Fish Taco Slaw.
+Another hit is the Mahi Mahi Tacos, weeknight dinner in minutes, served with the best Fish Taco Slaw.
+Fish Fingers are also perfect with this filet.

 A colorful, strong and powerful fish which you can find all around the world.
 It was named Mahi Mahi in Hawaii and became more commonly known as that.